ElevatedSensors/sensor-configs/static/bed-presence-mk1/webtools.md

-# About

-Elevated Sensors helps you bring your DIY to a new level.
-Elevate your smart home experience with our high-quality, reliable, local sensors designed to seamlessly integrate with leading home automation platforms like Home Assistant and ESPHome.
-Discover the power of connected living and take control of your environment.

 # Installation

 You can use the button below to install the pre-built firmware directly to your device via USB from the browser.
+Note this has already been done from the factory.

 <esp-web-install-button manifest="../manifest.json"></esp-web-install-button>